JoeLorenzoMontano/degreed-take-home/README.md

 ## Getting Started

+### Running with Visual Studio
 1. Clone the repository
 2. Open the solution in Visual Studio
 3. Build and run the degreed-take-home-ui project to see the web interface
 4. Alternatively, run the degreed-console-app for a simple console demo

+### Running with Docker
+1. Clone the repository
+2. Open a terminal in the root directory
+3. Run `docker-compose up -d` to build and start the application
+4. Access the web interface at http://localhost:8080
+5. Run `docker-compose down` to stop the application

 ## Technologies Used